 You don't need husky for git-hooks!

-The title sounds click-baity alright.
-And I may be wrong and husky is actually doing more than I think.
-But when I found the following, I really though: “Why do I need this package at all?“.
+The title sounds like a clickbait, and I may be wrong.
+Maybe husky is actually doing more than I think.
+But I really thought: “Why do I need this package at all?”.

 When I converted Gachou to a mono-repo, I wondered what I should to about the pre-commit hooks and lint-staged for linting and formatting.
 Since I had to run it in multiple sub-repositories, with only one commit hook, I thought about installing husky in the root repository as well.